sschellhoff/SFMLGameDevelopmentByExample/README.md

 # SFML Game Simple 2D Game

 ## Intro
-This is game based on the source code provided by the book **SFML SFML Game Development By Example (ISBN 9781785287343)** (https://www.packtpub.com/product/sfml-game-development-by-example/9781785287343).
+This is game based on the source code provided by the book **SFML Game Development By Example (ISBN 9781785287343)** (https://www.packtpub.com/product/sfml-game-development-by-example/9781785287343).

 This repository is a fork from **sschellhoff** (https://github.com/sschellhoff/SFMLGameDevelopmentByExample) who provided the original book's source code in a runnable version.

-NOTE: The project is still under develpment!!
+NOTE: The project is still under development!!

 ## Instructions
 ### Linux